Detailed course offerings (Time Schedule) are available for

 View course details in MyPlan: CEE 410

-Introduction to modern concepts, theories, and tools for transportation data management and analysis.
-Applications of software tools for transportation data storage, information retrieval, knowledge discovery, data exchange, online information sharing, statistical analysis, system optimization, and decision support.
+Modern concepts, theories, and tools for management, visualization, and analysis of transportation data.
+Applications of software tools to large data sets, such as highway sensor data, real-time traffic and mobility service data, spatial data, probe vehicle and mobile device data.
+Addresses information retrieval, storage, knowledge discovery, data exchange, online sharing, visualization, communication, system optimization, and decision support.
 Prerequisite: CEE 327.
-Instructors: Wang Offered: W.
+Offered: W.

 View course details in MyPlan: CEE 412

-CEE 416 Urban Transportation Planning and Design (3)
+CEE 416 Planning for People and Freight (3)

 Brief review of major issues in urban transportation planning.
-Planning process discussed and transportation models introduced.
+Discusses planning process and introduces transportation models.
 Uses a systems framework, including goals and objectives, evaluation, implementation, and monitoring.
 A design term project, individual or small groups, utilizes material presented on a contemporary problem.
 Prerequisite: CEE 327.
 Offered: A.

 View course details in MyPlan: CEE 416